Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 #### Data model: the proverbial "Dead Man"

+Besides behavior the model includes data, which is the internal state of the organism, its "guts".
+These guts are part of the functional model, but are frequently externalized as a storage format, such as a [relational database entity-relationship model](https://en.wikipedia.org/wiki/Entity–relationship_model).

-In contrast, within the software development environment, you will also hear the phrase "data model", which normally refers to a storage format in a relational database management system.
-It only defines a bare outline of the data items in the model, and to some extent, how the data items are related.
+The data model only defines a bare outline of the data items in the model, and to some extent, how the data items are related.
 It does not, and cannot, define behavior.
+Just be aware that the *data model* is not *the model*; it does not include behavior.

 That is, the data model is structural; the overall model is functional.

 ### View-Controller: The User Interface